Some basic Italian table manners

 Il Galateo: Proper Manners in Italy

-Italians love food and the galateo should always be followed when eating in Italy.
+Italians love food and, in Italy, the galateo should always be followed when eating.
 There are some basic rules when it comes to table manners (le buone maniere a tavola) that are extremely important and foreigners should keep these in mind when visiting the country.

 - Don't speak with your mouth full.